 Why is this important?
-Because you need to be warned of a potential CC problem while you can still react in time.
+Because you need to be warned of a potential CO problem while you can still react in time.
 In many reported cases of CO exposure, victims may be aware that they are not feeling well, but become disoriented and can no longer react well enough to exit the building or get help.
 Also, young children and pets may be the first affected.
 The average healthy adult might not feel any symptoms when the CO Alarm sounds.
-However, people with cardiac or respiratory problems, infants, unborn babies, pregnant mothers, or elderly people can be more quickly and severely affected by CO.
-If you experience even mild symptoms of CO poisoning, consult you
+However, people with cardiac or respiratory problems, infants, unborn bables, pregnant mothers, or elderly people can be more quickly and severely affected by CO.
+If you experience even mild symptoms of CO poisoning, consult your doctor immediately!

-Standards: Underwriters Laboratories Inc. Single and Multiple Station carbor monoxide alarms UL2034.
+Standards: Underwriters Laboratories Inc. Single and Multiple Station carbon monoxide alarms UL2034.

-According to Underwriters Laboratories Inc. UL2034.
-Section 1-1.2: "Carbon monoxide alarms covered by these requirements are intended to respond t the presence of carbon monoxide from sources such as, but not limited to, exhaust from internal-combustion engines, abnormal operation of fuel-fired appliances, and fireplaces.
-CO Alarms are intended to alarm at carbon monoxide levels below those that could cause a loss of ability to react to the denser a force that a superior and a dangers of Carbon Monoxide exposure."
-This CO Alarm monitors the air at This allows you precious time to leave the house and correct the problem.
-This is only possible if Alarms are located, installed, and maintained as described in this manual.
+According to Underwriters Laboratories Inc. UL2034, Section 1-1,2: According to Underwriters Laboratories Inc. UL2U34, Section 1-1.2: "Carbon monoxide alarms covered by these requirements are intended to respond to the presence of carbon monoxide from sources such as, but not limited to, exhaust from internal-combustion engines, abnormal operation of fuel-fired appliances, and fireplaces.
+CO Alarms are intended to alarm at carbon monoxide levels below those that could intended to alarm at carbon monoxide levels below those that could cause a loss of ability to react to the dangers of Carbon Monoxide exposure."
+This CO Alarm monitors the air at the Alarm, and is designed to alarm before CO levels become life threatening.
+This allows you precious time to leave the house and correct the problem.
+This is only possible if Alarms are located, installed, and maintained as described in vapor concentrations in parts per million

-Gas Detection at Typical Temperature and Humidity Banges: The CO Alarm is not formulated to detect CO levels below 30 ppm typically.
-UL tested for false alarm resistance to Methane (500 ppm), Butane (300 ppm), Heptane (500 ppm) Ethyl Acetate (200 ppm) Isopropyl Alcohol (200 ppm) and Carbon Dioxide (5000 ppm).
-Values measure gas and vapor concentrations in parts per million
+Gas Detection at Typical Temperature and Humidity Ranges: The CO Alarm is not formulated to detect CO levels below 30 ppm typically.
+UL tested for false alarm resistance to Methane (500 ppm), Buthane (500 ppm), Heptane (500 ppm), Etply Acetate (200 ppm), Isopropyl Alcohol (200 ppm) and Carbon Dioxide (5000 ppm).
+Values measure gas and